036) Bad Kitty Camp Daze by Nick Bruel, finished May 24

 045) Love & Misadventure by Lang Leav, finished June 30

 So I recently tried to read a Rupi Kaur book.
 It was ... hard to read.
 Not so much because its about rape and abuse and people treating women badly but because it just didn't have much to say about such things.
 So unrelenting awfulness without artistry to give it form?
-No thanks.
+No thanks.two days

 Which I know is easy for me to say.
 And I'm not knocking people who love Kaur's work.
 She's clearly saying stuff that needs to be said, but it's just a moderately refined version of what we sometimes sniff and dismiss as high-school poetry.
 Big emotions and tiny metaphors.
 You probably know what I mean.
 (You probably wrote some yourself.
 In high school.)